msalehisedeh/flexible-table/README.md

 	  {key: "company",value: "Company",present: true, dragable:true, sortable: true}
   ]
 ```
 The above will instruct the table to make the mentioned columns visible and sortable.
 You can hide anyone of them or disable sorting on any columns.
-You can make them draggable or have the content of a cell formatted if you add a "format" attribute to the column metadata you want to be formatted.
+You can make them draggable or have the content of a cell formatted if you add a "format" attribute to the column meta-data you want to be formatted.

 For example: "format: 'date:MM/dd/yyyy'" or "format: 'currency'"